 - Little Sure Shot (Annie Oakley)

 Stay in a Historic Luxury Hotel

-The Cincinnati Netherland Plaza’s onsite restaurant, The Orchid at Palm Court, is a swanky five diamond eatery.
-In fact, it is Ohio’s highest rated restaurant also earning Forbes four stars.
+The Orchid at Palm Court, the hotel’s swanky five-diamond eatery, is Ohio’s highest-rated restaurant, also earning Forbes four stars.
 The Orchid leads the country in Hilton’s top-selling food and beverage venues in North America.

 Be sure to visit the Hilton Netherland Plaza’s third floor Hall of Mirrors, a very Instagram-worthy space.
 It truly is amazing!